OpenLiberty/ci.docker/README.md

 1. **Supported Images**
     *  Our recommended set uses Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
 They can be found on [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty) or [IBM Cloud](https://cloud.ibm.com/docs/services/Registry?topic=RegistryImages-ibmliberty).
-    *  Another set, using Ubuntu as the Operating System can be found [here](https://hub.docker.com/_/open-liberty).
+    *  Another set, using Ubuntu as the Operating System, can be found [here](https://hub.docker.com/_/open-liberty).
 These are re-built automatically anytime something changes in the layers below.

 1. **Daily Images**
     *  Available [here](https://hub.docker.com/r/openliberty/daily), these are daily images from the daily Open Liberty binaries.
 The scripts used for this image can be found [here](https://github.com/OpenLiberty/ci.docker.daily).